haflettjm/haflettjm.github.io/front-end/public/content/home.md

-# Welcome to Jacob Haflett's Portfolio
+# Jacob Haflett's Portfolio
 This is my terminal-style portfolio
 Everything is generated from markdown and displayed using NUXTjs The small backend is written in go and allows requests be made to the server